-The question you are probably asking is, “why is this the best gift ever?”
+The question you are probably asking is, “why do I need this tool?”
 The answer to that is very simple; Google Keep has become fully integrated with G-Suite for Edu applications.
 That means, aside from creating the most spectacular sticky notes ever, you can begin using them for teaching and learning.
-Your Google Keep notepad will now show up as a tool in Docs, Drawings and Slides.
+Your Google Keep notepad will now show up as a tool in Docs, Drawings, and Slides.
 Anything that you have created or saved in Keep is now an item that you can drag and drop into your current project.
 Look at the new level of productivity you are bringing to your work!

 Practical Applications for Use:

 - Feedback/Comments – if you find you are giving the same feedback on a consistent basis, write it in Keep so that you can drag and drop it into student work.

 - Store/share links you use frequently but don’t necessarily want to bookmark.

 - Take a snapshot of any board work or diagrams you drew throughout your lesson so that you have them for later (not all of us have interactive whiteboards, you know).